-“Elizabeth is an associate specialising in complex commercial disputes.
+“Elizabeth is a senior associate specialising in complex commercial disputes.
 She has acted and advised on a wide range of matters both in the UK and in New Zealand”

-Elizabeth, a Barrister and Solicitor of the High Court of New Zealand, joined Cooke, Young & Keidan in November 2017, initially on a part-time basis while completing post-graduate study.
+Elizabeth, a Barrister and Solicitor of the High Court of New Zealand, joined Cooke, Young & Keidan in November 2017.
 Previously, she was a senior solicitor at Meredith Connell, the Office of the Crown Solicitor in Auckland, New Zealand.
 She began her career as a solicitor at Russell McVeagh in New Zealand.

-Elizabeth graduated from the University of Otago with a First Class Honours degree in Law and a Bachelor of Science majoring in Pharmacology, and spent a semester studying at Charles University, Prague.
-She was admitted as a Barrister & Solicitor of the High Court of New Zealand in 2013.
-She will graduate with a Master of Laws from the London School of Economics and Political Science in December 2018.
+Elizabeth graduated from the University of Otago with a First Class Honours degree in Law and a Bachelor of Science majoring in Pharmacology.
+She holds a Master of Laws from the London School of Economics and Political Science.

 Publications, articles and seminars